LukePappa/Ourism/text.md

-The essence of existence is the Divine.
-To attend to it is one's true purpose.
+Attunement to the divine essence of existence is one's true purpose.